DynaLife: History

 In 2002, Laboratory Corporation of America (LabCorp) acquired Dynacare Laboratories—one of the Dynacare partners—for US$480-million, while also assuming Dynacare debt worth $205-million.
+By 2002, Dynacare, just before LabCorp's takeover, had become the largest central clinical laboratory in western Canada, with a revenue in 2001 of $402.4-million and a profit of $11.7-million.

 By June 2020, Dynalife was operating 36 private laboratories in the Edmonton area and northern Alberta and had a contract with the Alberta government that is set to expire in 2022.
 In June 2020, Alberta Health Services, announced plans to outsource public community laboratory services to private companies.

 When Gamma-Dynacare acquired LifeLabs Quebec, it became the leading provider of medical laboratory testing in Canada.

 In 2013, DynaLife Medical Labs partnered with Dynacare, which operates laboratories in Alberta and across Canada.

 In 2015, Gamma-Dynacare Medical Laboratories rebranded itself back to Dynacare.

 In 2019, Dynacare was described as a LabCorp company, that is "continually developing new programs and services, including "home care services, and Dynacare Plus, an easy-to-use online portal where individuals can understand their lab test results and manage their health."
 Dynacare had "the largest and most advanced menu of diagnostic and screening tests in Canada."
 Dynacare Insurance Solutions "provide specialized testing and paramedical services for the insurance industry."

+In 2022 Dynalife acquired community testing that were originally under Alberta Precision Laboratories under the Alberta Health Services umbrella.

+In 2023 DynalifeDx has been bought out by Alberta Health Services to be reintegrated into Alberta Precision Laboratories.